Arezookhalili/Arezookhalili.github.io/_posts/2023-05-22-association-rule-learning.md

 As this is first & foremost an exploratory project, we will take back the results to the client Category Managers & discuss the results, our views on how these insights can be actioned best, and any considerations that need to be taken into account when interpreting.

-From there we will recommend applying this same logic to all other categories, as well as potentially across the full-product range.
+From there we will recommend applying this same logic to all other categories, as well as potentially across the full product range.

-We will also propose the build of the "Keyword Search Engine" which will help Category Managers extract and utilise the insights held within the data.
+We will also propose the building of the "Keyword Search Engine" which will help Category Managers extract and utilize the insights held within the data.

 <br>
 <br>